Careers360 Logo

 Photochemical Reaction - Laws, Principles, Examples Applications and FAQs

-This article contains the important sections of the chapter on photochemistry.
-Here we will have a discussion on the laws of photochemistry with its different types and examples.
+Have you ever wondered why some reactions occur only in the presence of sunlight?
+The answer lies in this article, which contains the important sections of the chapter on photochemistry.
+Here we will discuss the laws of photochemistry with its different types and examples.
 Application of photochemistry, such as photosensitisation, and the difference between photochemical and thermal reactions.
-The study of chemistry that deals with the absorption of light energy is known as photochemistry.
-Molecules retain energy and jump into an excited state when they absorb light, usually UV or visible light.
-Regaining energy leads to a more excited state, and reactions occur that may not occur otherwise.
+The branch of chemistry that deals with the absorption of light energy is known as photochemistry.

 This Story also Contains